- Former Democratic Member of Congress, the Congressional Progressive Caucus, and the Congressional Hispanic Caucus

 On September 30, 2015, Gutierrez went to the House floor and pledged his determination to pass legislation aimed at providing, through the the Affordable Care Act (Obamacare), health insurance coverage to all illegal immigrants residing in the United States.
 Said the congressman: “Doing unto others as you would have them do unto you means moving forward with no restrictions on which brother and sister and neighbor we think of as ‘eligible’ or ‘deserving.’ … As it stands right now, undocumented immigrants are not subject to the individual mandate and cannot buy into health insurance exchanges even if they use their own money.
 My legislation will change that.
 It says that we stand for inclusion.
 My party, and the vast majority of the country, understands that getting immigrants on the books and into the system, and integrating them into today’s American society should be the goal.
 Just as we have done with every other group of immigrants throughout our history.
 And my legislation… is a step in that direction.”

 On November 17, 2015, Gutiérrez went to the floor of the House to denounce Republicans who — in light of the possibility that many Islamic State (ISIS) terrorists might infiltrate the U.S. by posing as refugees — were calling for America to deny admittance to anyone from war-torn, terrorism-ravaged Syria.
-Said the congressman:
+He said:

 “Candidates for president of the United States, politicians and pundits will be tempted to say whatever they can to get the news cameras pointed at them.
 The governor of Illinois, my home state, could not resist saying our state was closed to Syrians fleeing the terror of ISIS and the regime.
 The governor of Louisiana, a son of immigrants, said no to refugees.
 The governors of other states did so too.
 A senator whose parents came as refugees from Cuba fleeing there has said no, too.
 This is despicable and cowardly and precisely the kind of reaction ISIS wanted.
 ISIS could not have written a better script.
 The free people of the world are turning their backs on people seeking safety and freedom.
 When we send Jews back to Germany and when we send Japanese to internment camps, we regretted it and we’ll regret this as well.
 We have had candidates actually say that refugees seeking safety in the strongest nation in the world must first pass a test to prove they are from an acceptable religion in the United States of America….
 It is not the time to lose sight of ourselves and say America is too weak, America cannot handle 20,000 or 200,000 refugees fleeing for their lives.
 It is not the time for America to consider raising the white flag and say to those waiving the black flag, yes, ISIS, you are right, we dislike and fear Muslims….”